-There are no rivers or perennial streams at any of the three alternative sites.
-Construction and operation of Nuclear-1 will thus not have any direct impacts on surface water supply schemes or catchments.
-Furthermore, as Nuclear-1 will be developed at coastal sites where groundwater is near the end of the flow path, the only existing groundwater use that could be directly affected are the coastal springs.
-Any impacts on these springs will be of a localised extent.
-Desalination of sea water is identified as the most viable alternative for an assured water supply at all three alternative sites.
-Desalination has the least potential environmental impacts and it would not be affected by climate change.
+There are no rivers or perennial streams at any of the three alternative sites and as the nuclear power station will be constructed at a coastal site, where groundwater is near the end of the flow path.
+The only existing groundwater use that could be directly affected is that from coastal springs.
+Desalination of sea water is thus the most viable alternative for an assured water supply with least potential environmental impact.
+This alternative source of water would not be affected by climate change.

-Impacts on dune geomorphology
+10.3.6 Impacts on dune geomorphology

 Groundwater does not "daylight" at the Duynefontein or Bantamsklip sites.
 Thus, there are no potential impacts related to the interaction between groundwater and dune dynamics at these sites.
-Access roads and transmission power lines can be built across the mobile dunes at the Duynefontein and Bantamsklip, with potential operational impacts ranging from medium to low.
-Access roads and transmission power lines at Duynefontein can be built across the artificially vegetated and vegetated parabolic dune fields with low potential operational impacts after rehabilitation.
+Access roads and transmission lines can be built across the mobile dunes at the Duynefontein and Bantamsklip, with potential operational impacts ranging from medium to low.
+Access roads and transmission lines at Duynefontein can be built across the artificially vegetated dunefield and vegetated parabolic dune fields with low potential operational impacts after rehabilitation.
 In both cases, mobile dunes in the vicinity of infrastructure would need to be artificially stabilised.

 The interaction between dunes systems and wetlands is complex at the Thyspunt site, since groundwater "daylights" in many inter-dune areas within the Oyster Bay dunefield to form wetlands.
 The dune dynamics interacts with wetland, groundwater and surface water.
 Thus, any disturbance of the Oyster Bay dunefield may cause significant secondary impacts on wetlands.
 Furthermore, as a result of the location of the proposed construction of transmission lines, haul roads and conveyor belts between the nuclear power station in the south and the HV yard in the north, the potential impacts on dune geomorphology at Thyspunt are potentially much more extensive than at the other two alternative sites.
-The considered final positioning of Nuclear-1 (including access roads and power lines), as well as the use of appropriate construction methodology (e.g. use of helicopters for the power line pylon construction and the stringing thereof, rehabilitation of damaged areas, minimisation of construction roads etc.) will be need to ensure the mitigation of potential impacts on the dunes.
+The considered final positioning of the proposed nuclear power station (including access roads and power lines), as well as the use of appropriate construction methodology (e.g. use of helicopters for the power line pylon construction roads etc.) will be need to ensure the mitigation of potential impacts on the dunes.